Das Kranzbach: Escape the City

 The new Ladies’ Spa and Sauna, is an area where gentlemen have no admission.
 This peaceful place is entirely reserved for women, so that they can simply relax and be themselves.
 All the worries and stresses of the day-to-day world remain outside.
 It´s a haven for reading, reclining, sleeping and chatting…all completely undisturbed.

 To compliment this, the hotel has a spring-fed spa, with 25 treatment rooms that offer cosmetics, massages and relaxation baths.
 Hotel guests will be well looked after by highly trained and certified therapists and beauticians.
-All wellness products and treatments are based on highly efficient natural cosmetics from, ‘Thalgo’ and ‘Pharmos Natur’; both are holistically oriented manufacturers of products, using only natural ingredients.
+All products and treatments are based on highly efficient natural cosmetics from, ‘Thalgo’ and ‘Pharmos Natur’; both are holistically oriented manufacturers of products, using only natural ingredients.

 For those exhausted, from the day’s exertions, dinner starts from 1830.
 For others that want to catch the last of the sun’s alpine rays, you have more than enough time to shed the bath robe and dress for the evening.
 Across a candle lit table, you can savour a first-class 5-course table d’hote dinner with wine pairings, prepared with locally purchased produce by a dedicated team of chefs.
-After dinner, you can retire to the bar and relax in front of log fires or gaze at a galaxy of George Nelson lanterns.
+After dinner, you can retire to the bar and relax in front of log fires or a galaxy of George Nelson lanterns.
 Either way, a good night sleep is promised with nothing but fresh mountain air to disturb you.

 Note, that Das Kranzbach does not welcome children.
 Quite right: they wouldn’t enjoy the tranquility, relaxation and silence.